What causes stress at work and what can you do to manage your stressors?

 Or, whilst you may not feel comfortable talking to your manager about how you are doing, you can see yourself sharing with them if a supportive colleague is present.

-Perhaps there are opportunities in the company for training and development that you can explore or maybe there is someone inhouse that can help you learn what you need know.
+Perhaps there are opportunities in the company for training and development that you can explore or maybe there is someone in-house that can mentor you so that you learn what you need know.

-You may realise you have co-workers that you might share the load with.
-And maybe the workplace offers flexibility on working so that you can work on a weekend with no interruptions to get something finished NB this one is only a short-term solution to managing high volumes of work.
+You may realise you have co-workers whom you might share the load with.
+And maybe the workplace offers flexibility on working so that you can work later or on a weekend with no interruptions to get something finished.
+NB this one is only a short-term solution to managing high volumes of work.

-Once you have a clear picture of the operating environment and what resources are available, you can then review the demands.
+Once you have a clear picture of what stressors are in play and what resources might be available, you can then decide what to do.

-Next step is to explore actions and decide when you will to them.
-This of course includes telling your manager or other senior member of staff what's going on so that management action can be taken.
-Sharing with them your review shows you have taken the initiative and means they too don't just focus on the demands.
+This should include telling your manager or supervisor, other senior member of staff or HR representative what's going on so that management action can be taken.
+Sharing with them your review shows you have taken the initiative, helps them understand how to support you and also means they too don't just focus on one aspect.

 Who knows, you may not be the only one but you might be the first one to speak about it.
 Managers then have a duty to act, not just on your behalf but for other people in similar roles.